 - Create stories on your iPad

-- All the links and@mentions are clickable with Storify.
+- All the links [email protected] are clickable with Storify.
 The tweets can be retweeted, favorited or you can reply to the person who originated the tweet from within the Storify.

 - Send an email newsletter through Mailchimp.

 Have I piqued your interested to try Storify?
 How are you going to use it?
 Can't wait to see what you create using Storify, but not the #FBSS12 event ~ I called it.

 Featured image courtesy of Thomas Hawk via Creative Commons.